-Semester Course-No. Course Kind SWS Lecturer WS 18/19 4052204 Seminar on IPCC Assessment Re- port Seminar (S) 2 Joaquim Pinto
+Semester Course-No. Course Kind SWS Lecturer WS 19/20 4052204 Seminar on IPCC Assessment Report - Seminar (S) 2 Joaquim Pinto tion (~ 20-25 min) and submission of a written summary (1 page).

-Controls of Success Study of a chapter of the current IPCC report with subsequent presentation (~ 20-25 min).
+Controls of Success Study of a chapter of the current IPCC report with subsequent presenta-